mex-fisheries/mex_ports/README.md

 [mex_fisheries](https://github.com/jcvdav/mex_fisheries), such as
 vessel- and port-level landings information.

-155 have been identified in mexican_ports.csv, two of which are on lakes and therefore are NOT costline ports.
-This brings the total to 153 coastline ports and 51 of these ports can be matched to ports to the mex_large_scale_landing_ports.csv dataset.
-This is reflected in the mex_ports_dictionary.csv file.
-17 ports found in mex_large_scale_landing_ports.csv cannot be accurately matched to mexican_ports.csv obtained from ‘catastro.pdf’.
+154 individual ports are identified in mexican_ports.csv, 4 of which are on lakes and therefore are NOT coastline ports.
+51 of the total ports in mexican_ports.csv can be matched to ports in mex_large_scale_landing_ports.csv, which is reflected in the mex_ports_dictionary.csv file.
+17 ports found in mex_large_scale_landing_ports.csv cannot be accurately matched to mexican_ports.csv obtained from catastro.pdf.

 ### How the data are built

-The mexican_ports.csv data set is obtained from a file in the ‘data’ folder titled ‘catastro.pdf’ which contains information on Mexico ports from the Mexican Secretaria De Comunicaciones y Transportes.
+The information in mexican_ports.csv is obtained from a file in the folders ‘data’ -\> ‘raw’ titled catastro.pdf. catastro.pdf contains information on Mexico ports from the Mexican Secretaria de Comunicaciones y Transportes and the Departamento de Catastro, Instalaciones y Recintos.
+This information was extracted by copying and pasting it, and later reorganized into new columns.
+The information in mex_large_scale_landing_ports.csv is from Mexico’s fisheries production data and was extracted through copy and pasting.

+The inputs for ‘port_id’ are labeled as ‘Clv. del puerto’ in catastro.pdf.
+The inputs for ‘municipality_code’ (renamed ‘municipality_id’ in final mex_ports cleaned data) and ‘municipality_name’ are found labeled together under ‘Municipio’ in catastro.pdf The inputs for ‘port_name’ are labeled as ‘Nombre del Puerto’ in catastro.pdf The inputs for ‘longitude’ and ‘latitude’ are labeled as ‘Longitud’ and ‘Latutid’ respectively in catastro.pdf

+The inputs for ‘landing_site_id’ are originally labeled as \_\_\_ in
+\_\_\_

+mex_ports_dictionary.csv was created to find the overlap of ports between these two files.
+This file connected the ports that contained the same or very similar names (ex, a port in one data set omitted accents while the other did not).

 ### Column specifications

-- `municipality_id`:
-- `municipality_name`:
+- municipality_id: numeric.
+5-digit numeric code that acts as a unique identifier for each municipality.
+- municipality_name: text.
+Official name of municipality.
-- `port_id`: numeric.
+- port_id: numeric.
 5-digit numeric code that acts as a unique identifier for each port.
-- `port_name`:
+- port_name: text.
+Official name of port.
+Originally labeled under ‘Nombre del Puerto’.
-- `landing_site_id`:
+- landing_site_id: \_\_\_\_

 ### Using the data